brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

     Avast, there be bugs!
     Total: 1, Passed: 0, Failed: 1, Errors in tests: 0, Errors in between tests: 0

-The usual flow of writing a Pyret program involves writing tests and your code, running your code to check the test output, and repeating.
+The usual flow of writing a Pyret program involves writing tests along with your code, running your code to check the test output, and repeating.
 The more tests you write, the more useful feedback you get.

 The examples in this tour will all be presented in testing blocks (you'll see one kind other than `check:` later).
-Unless we're explicitly pointing out a failure, you can assume that the tests all pass, and we're trying to show correct behavior.
+Unless we're explicitly pointing out a failure, you can assume that the tests all pass, and we're showing correct behavior.

 ## Primitive Values and Operators